AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Because each cluster system is potentially different, |ai| does not run **GeneProbForAlphaImpute** for each ``GeneProbX`` automatically, and after creating the directories, |ai| stops with this message:

-.. warning:: ``Restart option 1 stops program before Geneprobs jobs have been submitted``.
+.. warning:: ``Restart option 1 stops program before Geneprobs jobs have been submitted``

 The user is supposed to do so according to his/her cluster characteristics.
 The easiest way to run all the GeneProb processes is to create a script file that automatically send them to the system queue.